isomerpages/moe-tanjongkatongsec/_signature-programmes/Character & Citizenship/School Counselling.md

 **Who may benefit from Counselling?**

 If you encounter the following difficult situations, or know of someone who may need help, do talk to any of your Teachers or you can also do a self-referral or refer a friend by requesting for a counselling session.
-Fill up the [Counselling Request Form](https://docs.google.com/forms/d/e/1FAIpQLSfwkn4nTKaLWyTWuPEFR7kfctXwrswBp4lxnyBcv_nWpjQa4A/viewform) here.
+Fill up the <a href="https://docs.google.com/forms/d/e/1FAIpQLSfwkn4nTKaLWyTWuPEFR7kfctXwrswBp4lxnyBcv_nWpjQa4A/viewform" target="_blank">Counselling Request Form</a> here.

 *   Stress or School Anxieties
 *   Academic /Exam Anxieties